ds-102/fa23/syllabus.md

 We recognize that at times, it can be difficult to manage your course performance — particularly in such a huge course, and particularly at Berkeley’s high standards.
 Sometimes emergencies just come up (personal health emergency, family emergency, etc.).
 The Extenuating Circumstances Form is meant to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.
 So please do not hesitate to reach out.

-Note that extenuating circumstances do not extend to logistical oversight, such as Datahub/Gradescope tests not passing, submitting only one portion of the homework, forgetting to save your notebook before exporting, submitting to the wrong assignment portal, or not properly tagging pages on Gradescope.
+Note that extenuating circumstances do not extend to the following:
+- Logistical oversight, such as Datahub/Gradescope tests not passing, submitting only one portion of the homework, forgetting to save your notebook before exporting, submitting to the wrong assignment portal, or not properly tagging pages on Gradescope.
 It is the student’s responsibility to identify and resolve these issues in advance of the deadlines.
-Additionally, extenuating circumstances do not extend to workload-related issues.
+- Workload-related issues.
 It is the student’s responsibility to manage their other coursework and extracurricular commitments.
 We will not grant accommodations for these cases; instead, please use drops or slip days to cushion these issues.

-Lastly, make sure to submit extension requests before the assignment deadline.
-We will not entertain any extension requests made after assignment deadlines.
+- Requests made **after** the assignment deadlines.
+Please make sure to submit a request before the assignment is due.

-Additionally, simply submitting a request does not guarantee you will receive an extension.
+Finally, simply submitting a request does not guarantee you will receive an extension.
 Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.

 ### DSP Accommodations

 If you are registered with the Disabled Students’ Program (DSP) you can expect to receive an email from us during the first week of classes confirming your accommodations.
 Otherwise, email data102@berkeley.edu.
 DSP students who receive approved assignment accommodations will have a 2-day extension on homeworks and 1-day extension on labs and vitamins.
 Please note that any extension, plus slip days, cannot exceed 5 days.
-DSP students can submit assignment extension accommodation requests via the Extenuating Circumstances Form.
+DSP students can submit assignment extension accommodation requests via the [Extenuating Circumstances Form](https://docs.google.com/forms/d/e/1FAIpQLSerF4KsagLRLNPIfRnHPT1B_RuGRRAAl2CBdLz-tvMY2mbjYQ/viewform?usp=sf_link).

 You are responsible for reasonable communication with course staff.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.

-### Collaboration Policy
+### Collaboration and Academic Integrity

 Data science is a collaborative activity.
 While you may talk with others about the homework, we ask that you write your solutions individually.
 If you do discuss the assignments with others please include their names at the top of your notebook.
 Keep in mind that content from the homeworks and labs will likely be covered on both of the midterms.
-We will be following the EECS departmental policy on Academic Honesty, so be sure you are familiar with it.
+We will be following the campus policy on [Academic Honesty](https://teaching.berkeley.edu/statements-course-policies), so be sure you are familiar with it.

-## Waitlist

-If you are on the waitlist, you should complete and submit all assignments as if enrolled: we will not offer any makeup assignments for waitlisted students.

-For all other enrollment related issues, please reach out to the Data Science advisors, as instructors and staff do not manage enrollment.

-## We Want You to Succeed

-If you are feeling overwhelmed, visit our office hours and talk with us.
-We know college can be stressful and we want to help you succeed!

-## Campus Honor Code

 As a member of the Berkeley community, we expect you to follow the Berkeley Honor Code:

 “As a member of the UC Berkeley community, I act with honesty, integrity, and respect for others.”

+## Waitlist

+If you are on the waitlist, you should complete and submit all assignments as if enrolled: we will not offer any makeup assignments or extensions for waitlisted students.

+For all other enrollment related issues, please reach out to the [Data Science advisors](https://data.berkeley.edu/fall-2023-classes-enrollment-info), as instructors and staff do not manage enrollment into the class.

+## Community Resources

-## Device Lending options
+### Device Lending options
+{:.no_toc}
-Students can access device lending options through the Student Technology Equity Program STEP program.
+Students can access device lending options through the Student Technology Equity Program [STEP program](https://studenttech.berkeley.edu/devicelending).

-## Data Science Student Climate
+### Data Science Student Climate
+{:.no_toc}
-Data Science Undergraduate Studies faculty and staff are committed to creating a community where every person feels respected, included, and supported.
+[Data Science Undergraduate Studies](https://data.berkeley.edu/academics/undergraduate-programs) faculty and staff are committed to creating a community where every person feels [respected, included, and supported](https://data.berkeley.edu/equity-inclusion).
 We recognize that incidents may happen, sometimes unintentionally, that run counter to this goal.
 There are many things we can do to try to improve the climate for students, but we need to understand where the challenges lie.
 If you experience a remark, or disrespectful treatment, or if you feel you are being ignored, excluded or marginalized in a course or program-related activity, please speak up.
-Consider talking to your instructor, but you are also welcome to contact Executive Director Christina Teller at cpteller@berkeley.edu or report an incident anonymously through this online form.
+Consider talking to your instructor, but you are also welcome to contact Executive Director Christina Teller at [cpteller@berkeley.edu](mailto:cpteller@berkeley.edu) or report an incident anonymously through this [online form](https://docs.google.com/forms/d/e/1FAIpQLSfBwaUe7VMQz6VzkYFvf4KYwNSTve9iJlBSQyAmsXoSE0LnWw/viewform).

-## Community Standards
+### Community Standards
+{:.no_toc}
 Ed is a formal, academic space.
 We must demonstrate appropriate respect, consideration, and compassion for others.
 Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
-For further reading, please reference Berkeley’s Principles of Community and the Berkeley Campus Code of Student Conduct.
+For further reading, please reference Berkeley’s [Principles of Community](https://diversity.berkeley.edu/principles-community) and the [Berkeley Campus Code of Student Conduct](https://sa.berkeley.edu/sites/default/files/Code%20of%20Conduct_January%202016.pdf).